CommonRoad/commonroad-scenario-designer/docs/source/details/sumo.rst

 Lanelet type conversion
 =======================

-In CommonRoad every lanelet has one or more LaneletTypes describing the type of a Lanelet and giving an indication of usage.
-However in SUMO each lane can be assigned to one more ``vClass`` attributes, which define what type of vehicle is allowed to use the respective lane.
+In CommonRoad, every lanelet has one or more LaneletTypes describing the type of a Lanelet and giving an indication of usage.
+However in SUMO each lane can be assigned to one or more ``vClass`` attributes, which define what type of vehicle is allowed to use the respective lane.
 To convert from one representation to the other we therefore propose a mapping :math:`t: \mathbb{P}(\texttt{LaneletType}) \rightarrow \mathbb{P}(\texttt{vClass})` mapping the set of all CommoRoad Lanelet types to the set of all vClasses.
-Every converted SUMO lane is then assigned a set of vClasses according to the LaneletTypes of the correspondin CommonRoad lanelet under the mapping :math:`t`.
+Every converted SUMO lane is then assigned a set of vClasses according to the LaneletTypes of the corresponding CommonRoad lanelet under the mapping :math:`t`.

 When converting intersections from CommonRoad to SUMO all overlapping lanelets are merged into a SUMO junction object.
-However, in this process we need to avoid adding junctions for lanelets of different types, to not create addional junctions during the conversion which are not present in the source CommonRoad file.
+However, in this process we need to avoid adding junctions for lanelets of different types, to not create additional junctions during the conversion which are not present in the source CommonRoad file.
 Therefore, we propose to only merge two lanelets Lanelet types :math:`L_1, L_2` iff.